AwuorMarvin/Bucket-List/README.md

 * Tuts
 * Peter Maina
-* All bootcamp 19 members
+* All bootcamp 19 members and the LF's